RxLaboratory/DuME/src/FFmpeg_COLORS.md

-# Manage and convert input colors
+# Manage and convert colors

 From several tests we've made to and from *YUV (420, 422, 444)* / linear *RGB* / *sRGB* using *mp4*, *PNG* and *EXR* files, these are the options to be used for color conversion between these formats, using FFmpeg > 4.1.

-## EXR

-For *openEXR* files, which are stored as linear RGB, a specific `-apply_trc` option needs to be added to the other color options in order to convert the colors to the right format *in theory*.
-From several tests, we've noticed that this option (with FFmpeg 4.1 at least) does not work propertly, but it can be replaced with custom LUTs to apply a specific gamma value.

-## Working examples

-### Converting to *mp4 - yuv420p*
+All these options will be automatically set in DuME, but the user has to be able to override them in the UI, probably in an *advanced* section for the input.
+If they are changed in the input section, by default DuME will also write them in the ouput file, unless the user unchecks the option.

+## Converting to sRGB (*JPG* or *PNG* in our tests)

+From our tests, it seems there's no need to add the color options, even if the input file is YUV.

 This command seems to work fo any input format, except *EXR* which needs the correct `-apply_trc` option or gamma adjustments.
+Read the section entitled *Converting from EXR* below.

+    ffmpeg -i 'Media.mp4' 'Media.jpg'

+## Converting to YUV (*mp4* in our tests)

-Read the section entitled *Converting to mp4 - yuv420p from EXR* below.
+This command seems to work fo any input format, except *EXR* which needs the correct `-apply_trc` option or gamma adjustments.
+Read the section entitled *Converting from EXR* below.

-#### Simple
+Simple command:

     ffmpeg -colorspace bt709 -i 'Media.png' -pix_fmt yuv420p 'Media.mp4'

-#### Complete
+Complete command:

     ffmpeg -color_range tv -colorspace bt709 -color_primaries bt709 -color_trc bt709  -i '/home/duduf/DEV_SRC/DuME/Test Medias/PNG/MediaTest_%5d.png' -pix_fmt yuv420p -color_range tv -colorspace bt709 -color_primaries bt709 -color_trc bt709 '/home/duduf/DEV_SRC/DuME/Test Medias/MediaTest-ffmpeg.mp4'

 Here, all color parameters are set to make sure everything is correct, but the result is exactly the same as the simple version, in terms of color.
 Note that the color parameters are set also for the output, in order to have them in the metadata and to make FFProbe/FFmpeg report them correctly, but it is not needed to store the actual colors.

-### Converting to *mp4 - yuv420p* from EXR
+## Converting from linear RGB *EXR*

 To convert from *EXR*, in theory, the right `-apply_trc` option has to be set.
 Strangely, `-apply_trc bt709` does not result in the right gamma to output *.mp4* files, the colors with this option being a bit to dark. `iec61966_2_1 ` (sRGB) is closer but still a bit too dark The result with the colors the closest to the input file is by using `smpte428_1` (which is used in the 4K DCI specs), but there is still a slight difference in the colors (and not just the transfer curve).